 Price and Warranty

-These machines aren’t cheap.
-And given that the snow plowing attachments are sold separately, you have to have a sufficient budget when investing in this lawn care equipment.
+These machines come at a premium.
+And considering that snow plowing attachments are often sold separately, I’d advise having a solid budget when diving into this lawn care investment.

 FAQ